What is the best time to send email newsletters? Just like “how often should I send emails?”, this is one of marketing’s seemingly eternal questions.

 So consider the following:

-If you are targeting owner-operators or senior executives, who are more likely to work into the evenings or on weekends than others, you might be able to take advantage of the quieter periods.
+If you are targeting owner-operators or senior executives, who are more likely to work in the evenings or on weekends than others, you might be able to take advantage of the quieter periods.

-Conversely, send B2C emails during leisure times or just beforehand.
+Conversely, send B2C emails during leisure time or just beforehand.
 These pizza companies send out coupons in the late afternoon, just as people start thinking about eating:

 The pizza example illustrates the importance of drawing up a detailed picture of what your typical subscriber is likely to be doing throughout the day and tailoring your messaging to hit the most receptive spots:

 - Do all your subscribers live in the same TIME ZONE as you?
-Is a confusion of send time and “receive time” skewing your results?
+Is the confusion of send time and “receive time” skewing your results?

 👉 A simple offer or a complex one?